Atsyurt/mlops_tracking_server/README.md

 * İ developed using Windows 11 OS
 * for versioning i utilized git tags locally
 * i seperated preprocess.py, train.py, validate.py run logs in mlflow to provide easy understanding(i can combine them in single run but i dont want to)
+*if you want to reproduce results again please follow steps from the step1
 * Right now your mlflow service should be accessible from [Mlflow tracking ](http://localhost:5000)